sergiotaborda/lense-lang-docs/docs/content/index.md

 Closures : are like lambdas but can capture and modify values in the calling scope.
 Very usefully we try to allow the user to implement its on control directives.

 Constructors are like factory methods : A class is a factory and constructors really construct the object (not only initialize it).
-The new keyword can only be used in the constructor and means "create an auto-initialized" object and would be equivalent to a no parameters private constructor in other languages.
-So all calls to create new objects are calls to factory methods present in the "Class" object enforcing the "static factory method" design patter out-of the box.
-Being functions the constructors could be passed as lambdas to other functions.
+All calls to create new objects are calls to factory methods present in an object thus enforcing the *static factory method* design pattern out-of the box.